 So, when the main reason is you, you spend all and may still lose.
 But when you’re defending God, well, He knows how to defend Himself best.
 Yes, you’ll still need to take some action with your stones and sling, but ultimately He fights for himself.
 You just take the back seat and allow Him to lead the way while you come after to carry the spoils.
 Isn’t that nobler?

 3. It determines why you want to fight.

 Why did you get into this fight in the first place?
 Who challenged you into a fight and must you even fight?
-Many times, we fight battles that aren’t meant for us or even when they’re meant for us, it’s not obligatory to spend a joule of energy upon.
+Many times, we fight battles that aren’t meant for us or even when they’re meant for us, it’s not obligatory to spend a joule of energy upon them.

 The question is: why are you fighting?
-Who invited you in this battle for success?
+Who invited you to this battle for success?
 And for what purpose?